Audio 1. WELCOME. LA BLANCA LOOKOUT.

 The Hillock of Curtains and the areas of gullies along its side, owe their name to their resemblance to curtains or drapes.
 On the outskirts of the hill, there is a remarkable predominance of clear scrub, consisting of typical aromatic plants, such as rosemary and thyme, together with others such as the horehound.
 There are also a number of grasses, among which is esparto grass.
 We also find vegetation which is endemic to the arid spaces of the peninsula, such as the dandy lion, limonium, and sisal.

-Among the birds that can be seen in the Curtains area are the marsh harrier, and, especially, coots and several species of waterfowl and waders.
+Among the birds that can be seen in the Curtains area and worth mentioning in the audioguide are the marsh harrier, and, especially, coots and several species of waterfowl and waders.

 Audio 20.
 THE HILLOCK OF CURTAINS